JonathanGoh95/fitness-tracking-app/README.md

 - Stay logged in even after closing the browser via atomWithStorage.

 ### As an Admin, I want to:
-- View all user accounts and their workout data for easy management
+- View all user accounts and their workout data for easy management.
-- Delete erroneous users/workouts for moderation (TBC)
+- Delete erroneous users/workouts for moderation.
-- Create/Promote user accounts to admin (TBC)
+- Create admin user accounts.

 ## Tree Structure of Pages/Components